1111mp/flask_init/README.md

-# An initialization project of flash
+# An initialization project of flask

 ## run project
 ```